jessdaubner/spark_101/high_performance_spark/intro.md

 * Performance is not only about running faster but running at all
 * Keep an eye towards the structure of data and requirements of cluster from the onset
 * Spark is highly configurable and exposed at a higher level than other frameworks
-* using `groupByKey` can cause OOM exeptions but for data with few duplicates it can be just as performant
+* Must understand specific use case, data, and system (e.g, the oft repeated advice to avoid `groupByKey` for fear of OOM exeptions is not necessarily applicable for data with few duplicates)
-* Understanding your specific use case and system and how Spark will interact with it is a must

 ## Learn Spark in Scala
 * Serious performant Spark development is most easily achieved in Scala